hfeeki/bluetooth/README.md

 For Bluetooth GATT
   * Android API 18+, All devices with Bluetooth 4.0 Low Energy HW
   * Android API 17+, Sumsung devices with Bluetooth 4.0 Low Energy HW
-  * Android API 16+, HTC devices with Bluetooth Low Energy HW, <b>Please note:</b> HTC use shared library to operate BLE device, you should add the 'com.htc.android.bluetooth.le.jar' in the build path manually to support HTC devices, the files is in /others/HTC for optional use.
+  * Android API 16+, HTC devices with Bluetooth Low Energy HW, <br/><b>note:</b> HTC use shared library to operate BLE device, you should add the 'com.htc.android.bluetooth.le.jar' in the build path manually to support HTC devices, the files is in /others/HTC for optional use.
   * IOS 6.0.1+,  iPhone4S+/iTouch5+/iPad3+/iPad-mini+/iPadAir

 For Bluetooth 2.1 Classic